TOAST-DOCS/API-Gateway/en/console-guide.md

 ```

 ```
 - [Example 2] Import failure: For stage export files before Nov.
-23, 2021, if CORS plugin is configured in resource path, CORS plugin setting is included in sub-resource method
+23, 2021, if CORS plugin is configured in resource path, CORS plugin setting is included in child resource method
 {
 ...
         "paths": {